Find Affordable College Courses

 Central Piedmont Community College did well in our overall quality rankings, too.
 It placed #2 on our Best Allied Health Services Undergraduate Certificate Schools in North Carolina list.

-Central Carolina Community College came in at #6 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in North Carolina ranking.
-Located in the distant town of Sanford, Central Carolina Community College is a public college with a small student population.
+Central Carolina Community College ranked #6 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in North Carolina list.
+Located in the town of Sanford, Central Carolina Community College is a public college with a small student population.

 Wake Technical Community College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a undergraduate certificate.
 It came in at #7 on the list.
 Wake Technical Community College is a fairly large public school located in the large suburb of Raleigh.